 Is dating emotionally unavailable men a thing?
 It was the first question I had to ask before writing this blog.
 The answer is “Absolutely!”
-I don’t know of anyone, including married couples, who don’t have their guard up.
+I don’t know of anyone, including married couples, who haven’t had their guard up at some point in their relationships.
 The heart is a vital part of the human anatomy and we should protect it.

 However, we go through a lot of pain before we put up the ultimate shield, but once we do, it may take an act of Congress to remove it.
 A man who’s emotionally guarded goes through much of the same agony as a woman.
 If you keep reading, you’ll find out what I’m talking.